 How to automatically create WordPress tables using Posts Table Pro

 As you’d expect, automatically creating your own table with Posts Table Pro is easy :) You’ll need to get the plugin here, and then download it from your Barn2 account.
 Head to Plugins → Add New → Upload plugin, and then select the ZIP file you just downloaded.
 Install, and then Activate the plugin.
-You’ll find the settings under Settings → Posts Table Pro; head here, and activate your licence key.
-You’re now to create your tables!
+You’ll find the settings under Settings → Posts Table Pro; head here, and activate your license key.
+You’re now ready for WordPress create tables!

 Creating your first table is disarmingly easy: just enter